For many, the Upper Hunter property market looks like another normal patch of rural countryside with busy small towns.

 Singleton

-The main town of Singleton Shire, it sits as one of the first communities many people hit as they head north-west from the Greater Newcastle Area.
-This town of just over 24,000 has excellent connections to other major centres.
-It sits on the early stretches of the New England Highway providing access to both Newcastle, Tamworth and Armidale.
+The main town of Singleton Shire, Singleton is very much the centre of its community.
+It sits as one of the first communities many people hit as they head north-west from Newcastle, taking around an hour on the M15.
+This town of almost 25,000 has excellent connections to other major centres.
+It sits on the early stretches of the New England Highway providing access to places like Newy, Tamworth and Armidale.

-Population: 24,719
+Population: 24,719 (2021 census)

 LGA: Singleton Shire